 - Rural voters who enjoy disproportionate voting power.

 To be sure, a direct popular vote system still has its flaws.
-Elections would appear much closer, and there might be more grounds for protracted national recounts in the event that the margin of victory is under a certain vote threshold.
+Elections would appear much closer without winners receiving a disproportionate number of electoral votes, and there might be more grounds for protracted national recounts in the event that the margin of victory is under a certain vote threshold.
 With the Electoral College, at least it almost always produces a clear winner, making close races like 1960 and 1976 seem decisive and giving the winning candidate a mandate to govern.
 However, a direct popular vote in 2016 would have produced a clear winner in Hillary Clinton.

 There are also inherent problems with first-past-the-post voting rules.
 Because a direct popular vote gives prominent independents a greater chance of victory, there could be situations where several viable candidates compete, producing a popular vote winner with only a small plurality of the vote.
-While giving voters more options to choose from is almost always a good thing, a candidate could theoretically be elected with less than 30 percent of the vote.
+While greater choice in elections is almost always desirable, a multi-candidate race could result in a winner elected with less than 30 percent of the vote.
 Clearly that president-elect would lack a mandate to govern, as a large majority of the country would have preferred someone else.
 Indeed, Felipe Calderón won the 2006 Mexican presidential election with less than 36 percent of the vote, and his victory was shrouded in controversy.

 Like in Brazil and Argentina, and in several states across the country, runoff elections between the two candidates who receive the most votes in the first round could resolve situations where no candidate passes a required threshold.
 However, having another national election only a few weeks later would be more expensive and would likely face lower turnout.
 Furthermore, the winning candidate would have less time to form a cabinet and begin the transition from the previous administration.